 We challenge young people to recognize the impact of race and ethnicity on American culture while also envisioning a future without racism.

 We’re constantly updating this page with resources and information on organizations that work on issues relating to race, ethnicity and culture and the important work they are doing.
 Contact us with any suggestions to add to this page.

 The Anti-Defamation League, created in 1913, fights anti-Semitism and all forms of hate, and works extensively on issues surrounding race, bias, extremism and hate crimes.
-ADL has a Denver office and provides many resources for teachers and young people, including lesson plans, cyberbullying resources and the No Place for Hate program.
+ADL Mountain States' region, based in Denver and serving Colorado, New Mexico and Wyoming, provides many resources for teachers and young people, including lesson plans, cyberbullying resources and the No Place for Hate program.